bytebase/bytebase/docs/fe-style-guide.md

 Bytebase uses [slugs](https://en.wikipedia.org/wiki/Clean_URL#Slug) in URLs for resource identification.
 We use `/issue/hello-world-101` instead of `/issue/101`

-_Rationale_: This make URLs more clean and human-readable, especially when sharing via social medias.
+_Rationale_: This makes URLs more clean and human-readable, especially when sharing via social media.

 ## Use lower case, kebab-case for phrases